Back to About

 Direct-to-Consumer via Own Website + Marketplaces

-The dual-class filing positioned KINGSEVEN for comprehensive brand protection in the US market.
+The dual-class filing covers both KINGSEVEN's optical goods and its fashion accessories in the US market.
 Once registered, the mark will enable full Amazon Brand Registry access, customs enforcement against counterfeit imports, and legal standing to pursue infringers selling fake KINGSEVEN products on US marketplaces.

 "Our brand was being copied across US marketplaces and we had no legal tools to stop it.
 The dual-class filing gave us the protection framework we needed to defend KINGSEVEN in our biggest market."